vlopezalvarez/draft-contreras-opsawg-scheduling-oam-tests/draft-ietf-opsawg-scheduling-oam-tests.md

 Tree diagrams used in this document follow the notation defined in {{!RFC8340}}.

+This document adopts the OAM characterization defined in {{?I-D.ietf-opsawg-oam-characterization}}:

+o Active OAM – uses dedicated OAM packets to assess network performance or verify continuity.

+o Passive OAM – observes existing data traffic without injecting OAM packets.

+o Hybrid OAM – combines active and passive methods.

+The use of the terms in-band and out-of-band is avoided in this document, consistent with {{?I-D.ietf-opsawg-oam-characterization}}.

 ## Requirements Language

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in  {{!RFC2119}}, {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.